 Related Post: Ninja BL770 vs Ninja BL780

-This food processor comes with a powerful 1500W engine.
+This Ninja blender and food processor comes with a powerful 1500W engine.
 That is more than powerful enough to perform virtually all of the common kitchen tasks like crushing ice to snow in mere seconds.

 It comes with four different bowl options – a 72 Oz total crushing pitcher, two 24 Oz single-serve cups that can work with the accompanying Pro extractor blades, and a 64 Oz precision food processor bowl which works with either the chopping blade for chopping/blending and a dough blade for mixing dough.

 All cups in the Ninja Professional Plus Kitchen System are dishwasher friendly making clean-up a breeze.

 The design of this Ninja blender and food processor system is high quality and durable, but just in case, it comes with a full-proof one-year warranty.

 - Very high value for money.

 - Versatile kitchen functions.

 - Dishwasher-safe parts that make it easy to clean.

 - Bulky parts making transportation difficult.